No, Anglicans are not basically Catholics. So what’s the difference?

 Exactly how much this differs from a Roman Catholic view of justification is a matter of some discussion, especially since Vatican II in the early 1960s, a council that saw the Roman Catholic Church begin to take a much friendlier approach to Protestants, in appearances at least.
 Better late than never!
 But the key difference, historically, has been that in a Roman Catholic view, our justification is a process brought about by infused righteousness, referring to the process of actually becoming more holy and righteousness in our lives.
 The cause of this infused righteousness is the reception of the sacraments of the Church.
 In an Anglican view, although it is certainly true that God’s work in our lives brings about sanctification, a process of becoming more holy, we are completely safe by virtue of being treated as righteous on the basis of our faith in him.
 Sanctification is evidence of justification.
 In simplified terms, Anglicans see a holy life as the result or fruit of our salvation, and not part of the basis of our salvation.

 In much more recent times, N T Wright, a prominent Anglican theologian, has come along and disturbed the waters, forging a theology of justification (one that he takes to be biblical) that does not fit neatly into traditional Catholic or Protestant schemes.
 In his view, our justification involves us being acquitted by virtue of our sin being imputed to Christ crucified (as in Anglican theology), but our acquittal now is in anticipation of our future acquittal on the day of judgement in light of our future state of righteousness.
-It is fair to say, however, that Wright’s work represents a self-conscious departure from historic Anglican teaching – teaching that is, let us remember, open to further reform if there is biblical grounds for that reform.
+It is fair to say, however, that Wright’s work represents a self-conscious departure from historic Anglican teaching – teaching that is, let us remember, open to further reform if there are biblical grounds for that reform.

 3 The Eucharist / Mass